 - i.
 A Certificate of Liability Insurance equal to or greater than \$1,000,000; - ii.
-Proof of Workers' Compensation Liability Insurance; and - iii.
-Proof of Automobile Liability Insurance, including non-owned auto liability, of \$1,000,000 per occurrence for persons used by the Contractor for services provided pursuant to this contract.
+Proof of Workers' Compensation Liability Insurance; and - Proof of Automobile Liability Insurance, including non-owned auto liability, of \$1,000,000 per occurrence for persons used by the Contractor for services provided pursuant to this contract. - iv.
+Proof of Professional Liability Insurance.

-If the Proposer cannot include a Certificate of Liability Insurance and/or a Certificate of Automobile Liability Insurance with its proposal, it must provide a written explanation detailing why it cannot comply with the requirement(s).
-Covered California may, in its sole discretion, accept a proposal without these Certificates if the Proposer provides a valid justification for the absence of one or both of them and confirms that it will submit the appropriate Certificate(s) prior to contract execution, if it is selected as the Contractor.
+If the Proposer cannot include a Certificate of Liability Insurance and/or a Certificate of Automobile Liability Insurance and/or Proof of Professional Liability Insurance with its proposal, it must provide a written explanation detailing why it cannot comply with the requirement(s).
+Covered California may, in its sole discretion, accept a proposal without these Certificates if the Proposer provides a valid justification for the absence of one (1) (or both of them and confirms that it will submit the appropriate Certificate(s) prior to contract execution, if it is selected as the Contractor.
 Covered California cannot execute a contract with the selected Contractor without both of these required Certificates and will award the contract to the next highest-scored Proposer if the Contractor fails to produce the Certificate(s) prior to contact execution.

-If the Proposer organization is incorporated, proof of Active status with the California SOS must be provided in one of the following forms:
+If the Proposer organization is incorporated, proof of Active status with the California SOS must be provided in one (1) of the following forms:

-- i.
-A copy of the Proposer's current Certificate of Status issued by the SOS; or - ii.
-A copy of the Proposer's Entity Detail page from the SOS's Business Search website (https://bizfileonline.sos.ca.gov//).
+- A copy of the Proposer's current Certificate of Status issued by the SOS; or - ii.
+A copy of the Proposer's Entity Detail page from the SOS's Business Search website (https://businesssearch.sos.ca.gov/).